-Opinion | We all can see who the victim is.
-His name is not Derek Chauvin.
+Opinion | Chauvin’s despicable defense: What gave George Floyd the right to die?

 It’s hard to believe that anyone could buy this fairy tale, even if the jury sees this as a battle between competing medical experts.
 Fowler’s claim that Floyd died from his preexisting heart condition suffered much more damage under cross-examination than did the much simpler explanation offered by pulmonologist Martin Tobin: that Chauvin crushed the life out of Floyd, as clearly seen on video.

-Prosecutor Jerry Blackwell brought Tobin back to the stand to refute some nonsense Fowler had tried to sell about the role carbon monoxide from the exhaust of the police car might have played Floyd’s death.
+Prosecutor Jerry Blackwell brought Tobin back to the stand to refute some nonsense Fowler had tried to sell about the role carbon monoxide from the exhaust of the police car might have played in Floyd’s death.
 But Tobin’s return to the stand seemed less about picking apart one more dubious defense theory, and more about reminding the jury of what obviously seems true: that no matter what else was happening inside Floyd’s body, the weight Chauvin put on him was what mattered.

-It is always dangerous to assign too much significance to any single case — you never know what a jury will do — but the killing of Floyd was a watershed moment and the outcome of this trial will be another.
+It is always dangerous to assign too much significance to any single case — you never know what a jury will do — but the killing of Floyd was a watershed moment, and the outcome of this trial will be another.
 We all can see who the victim is.
 His name is not Derek Chauvin.

 Read more: